EnglishEnglish

 • Surge environment (especially in a building with long cable runs)

-That mistake led directly to my first nuisance trips.
+That mistake led directly to the first nuisance trips.

 What the Setting Value of Overcurrent Protection Means

-I used to think the “setting value” was just “the current where it trips.”
-That’s only partly true.
+The “setting value” is not simply “the current where it trips.”
+That is only partly true.

-In real systems, the setting value can refer to different thresholds and timing behaviors, such as:
+In real systems, the setting value can refer to different thresholds and timing behaviors:

 • Pickup current (the current level that starts the trip action)